-Students are encouraged to sign up for Atlantic Cape's TxtAlerts to receive up-to-date notifications in case of emergency situations or school closings.
-Participants can sign up for the text message program at www.atlantic.edu/ student-life/security/text-alerts.php.
-Atlantic Cape TxtAlerts is an opt-in, permission-based program.
+In the event of bad weather or other emergency, Atlantic Cape campus closings are announced on the homepage, Facebook page, Twitter account, via Text Alerts and carried over local radio and television stations.
+Students are encouraged to sign up for Atlantic Cape Text Alerts to receive up-to-date notifications in case of emergency situations or school closings.
+Participants can sign up for Text Alerts at atlanticcape.edu/textalerts.
+Atlantic Cape Text Alerts is an opt-in, permission-based program.
 Participant contact information and message preferences are kept private.
-Students are asked not to call the College switchboard to verify closing.
-See the College Web site at www.atlantic.edu for information on closings.
+Students may visit the College website, www.atlanticcape.edu, for information on closings.
+Please note that the closing may be different for each of the three campuses.